Mitski discography

-American recording artist Mitski has released seven studio albums, three extended plays, and 23 singles.
+American recording artist Mitski has released eight studio albums, three extended plays, and 23 singles.
 Mitski's sixth studio album, Laurel Hell, proved to be her most successful album to date, peaking at number 5 on the US Billboard 200.
 She would follow up with her seventh studio album, The Land Is Inhospitable and So Are We, which included her most commercially successful single, "My Love Mine All Mine".